hemjyoti/hemjyoti.github.io/_pages/about.md

 ---
-permalink: /
-title: "Hello there, I'm Hemjyoti !"
-author_profile: true
-redirect_from:
-  - /about/
-  - /about.html
----

-I am a second year PhD student working at the [Robotics Systems Lab](https://www.acin.tuwien.ac.at/en/robotic-systems-lab/), working under the supervision of [Prof. Christian Ott](https://www.acin.tuwien.ac.at/en/staff/cott/).
-My work focuses on developing controllers for suspended aerial robotic systems.
+Hi there !
+I am a second year PhD student working at the [Robotics Systems Lab](https://www.acin.tuwien.ac.at/en/robotic-systems-lab/), under the supervision of [Prof. Christian Ott](https://www.acin.tuwien.ac.at/en/staff/cott/).
+My work focuses on developing passivity-based controllers for suspended aerial robotic systems.
 My primary goal is utilizing underactuated aerial systems for task-prioritiation tasks such as physical aerial interaction with an unknown environment.
-I am also interested in applying data-driven techniques to augment model-based whole body controllers (WBC), while guranteeing the passivity of the complete system.
-Previously, I completed a MSc in Aerospace Engineering at the Delft University of technology, with a focus on control and simulation.
+I am also interested in applying data-driven techniques to augment model-based whole body controllers (WBC).
+Previously, I worked with [Prof. Antonio Franchi](https://homepages.laas.fr/afranchi/robotics/?q=front_page) as a research engineer on aerial manipulation.
+I completed a MSc in Aerospace Engineering from the Delft University of technology, with a specialization in control and simulation.

-A data-driven personal website
+A data-driven personal websigte
 ======
 Like many other Jekyll-based GitHub Pages templates, academicpages makes you separate the website's content from its form.
 The content & metadata of your website are in structured markdown files, while various other files constitute the theme, specifying how to transform that content & metadata into HTML pages.
 You keep these various markdown (.md), YAML (.yml), HTML, and CSS files in a public GitHub repository.
 Each time you commit and push an update to the repository, the [GitHub pages](https://pages.github.com/) service creates static HTML pages based on these files, which are hosted on GitHub's servers free of charge.